0xbitx/DEDSEC_RANSOMWARE_BUILDER/README.md

 ## DESCRIPTION
 DedSec Ransomware A powerful ransomware tool designed to encrypt victims files with military-grade encryption.
 Simply encrypt your files using DedSec encryption, and only with the unique decryption key, your files can be restored to their original state.

-DedSec Ransomware automatically sends the victim's unique decryption key, along with Unique ID, IP address, and username to a designated Discord server.
-This feature ensures that you have quick access to their information and decryption key.

 ## RANSOMWARE EXECUTABLE FEATURES
   * change wallpaper to dedsec ransom note (automatically change wallpaper to default if all files successfully decrypted)
   * play background music dedsec ransom note (Force in max volume )